SpaceK33z/web-to-plex/README.md

 - Offers a status via the browser badge (orange meaning "available/found," grey meaning "unavailable/not found")
 - Offers an easy login feature
 	- Offers an API login feature
+- Offers a Plex URL feature (i.e. you can specify `localhost:32400` as your Plex URL)

 ## Supported sites: *Site (button location)*